We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 - Falling into the payday loan cycle

 Take a look at this infographic to see how bad credit can affect your daily life.

-Since bad credit reduces your overall financial strength, your loan options for will be more limited.
-After all, most banks and credit unions will consider you too risky.
-Before you get discouraged, however, keep in mind that there are plenty of lending institutions that deal specifically with bad credit clients and those with less healthy finances.
+Since bad credit reduces your overall financial strength, your loan options will be more limited in Surrey.
+After all, most banks and credit unions in Surrey will consider you too risky.
+Before you get discouraged, however, keep in mind that there are plenty of lending institutions in Surrey that deal specifically with bad credit clients and those with less healthy finances.